-It’s always a good time for grills, and depending on where you live or the time of year, outdoor cooking is a great opportunity to spend time with family and friends.
+It’s always a good time for grills and depending on where you live or the time of year, outdoor cooking is a prime opportunity to spend time with family and friends.
 Whether you’re perfecting your outdoor cooking for one on the deck or looking for charcoal grills or smokers to feed guests, we’ve got what you need.

 Types of Grills & Smokers